joinbox/gulp-tasks/README.md

             .pipe(notify('Twig done'));
     }

-    // Add your custom task to the tasks object that will be exported tasks.twig = twig;
+    // Add the custom task to our builder so that it is included in the default gulp task builder.addCustomTask(twig, ['default']);

+    // Get the task object with all tasks you added (through builder.addTask())
-    // Export tasks in order to run them through gulp modules.exports = tasks;
+    // and export tasks in order to run them through gulp modules.exports = builder.getTasks();
     ```
 1. Run your tasks
     ```bash